In light of the developing Coronavirus situation, we have put in place a new IT infrastructure that enables us to…

 While demographic and socio-economic forces continue to shape the distribution and profile of the UK’s population, an increasingly critical component of national and local policy and planning is the delivery of appropriate education services.
 That means understanding the current and future composition of the school-age population is required when it comes to developing a school forecast.

 It is the national projections which inform national strategies for education provisions nationwide.
 However, it is the local authorities who are responsible for the development of their own intelligence.
 That data gathered supports the most effective delivery of education services.
 Despite the Department for Education’s guidelines on the development of school forecasts, the models used are not consistent.
-In fact, a variety of approaches were used.
+In fact, a variety of data analysis methods were used.
 Typically, they were based upon common data sources within the DfE recommended framework.
 However, these are modified to meet local differences and developed using different technology and local expertise.

 edge-ucate For School Forecasting

 edge-ucate provides a robust and transparent data analysis method model to support school forecasting in local communities.
 Using desk-top technology, edge-ucate combines data from the School Census and local GP registration statistics.
 These tools provide the data to carry out individual school forecast for each school within a local authority.

 edge-ucate enables the assessment of alternative growth scenarios.
 When performing a school forecast, edge-ucate takes into account migration factors, new housing development, plus school openings and closures.